Professor Paul McGreevy

 - Caring for Thoroughbreds: addressing social, economic and welfare issues in international horse racing; McManus P, Davison A, Roberts S, McGreevy P; Australian Research Council (ARC)/Discovery Projects (DP).

 - Valuable behavioural phenotypes in Australian farm dogs; McGreevy P, Wade C; Rural Industries Research and Development Corporation/Research Priorities Program.

-- Best and fairest arrives on the equestrian scene: a grass-roots, preventive approach to sustainable equine welfare; McGreevy P, Buckley P; Department of Agriculture, Fisheries and Forestry (Federal)/Research Support.
+- Best and fairest arrives on the equestrian scene: a grass-roots, preventive approach to sustainable equine welfare; McGreevy P, Buckley P; Department of Agriculture and Water Resources (Federal)/Research Support.

 - International Society for Equitation Science - Horse welfare and human safety: importance of learning, training and education; Hawson L, McGreevy P; Rural Industries Research and Development Corporation/Travel Support.

 - Online surveillance of inherited and acquired disorders in dogs and cats; McGreevy P, Thomson P, Church D, Brodbelt D; Royal Society for the Prevention of Cruelty to Animals/Research Support.